UKHomeOffice/developer_user_environments/docs/YUBIKEY_CONFIG_GUIDE.md

 Your selection?
 4
 ```
 You will be asked for the existing admin PIN.
-Enter a new PIN and set an 8 digit reset PIN.
+Enter a new PIN, then set the reset PIN to `0000`

+> The reset PIN can not be used to retrieve your keys.
+It is used to reset and wipe the device when returning it to the Home Office.

 Quit the passwd menu with Q: